Expand your skill set.

 The National Family Law Arbitration Course provides a complete introduction to the arbitration of family law disputes and the unique skills, processes and procedures these cases require.
 This course provides the opportunity to learn from senior family law lawyers with established arbitration practices in Alberta, British Columbia, Manitoba and Ontario in an interactive remote learning environment.
-Superior court judges from Alberta and Ontario will address the role of the court in arbitration processes, and experienced mental health professionals will explore the impacts and implications of domestic violence.
+Superior court judges will address the role of the court in arbitration processes, and experienced mental health professionals will explore the impacts and implications of domestic violence.
 Download the 2021 course syllabus.

 This course includes two optional pre-course programs for those interested in practicing as parenting coordinators, one directed to lawyers and taught by mental health professionals working in the area of family breakdown, and another directed to mental health professionals and taught by seasoned family law lawyers.